STATEMENT OF POLICY ESTABLISHING CRITERIA AND PROCEDURES FOR DESIGNATION AND CONSIDERATION OF UNIFORM AND MODEL ACTS

 (2) Acts to avoid conflict of laws when the laws of more than one state may apply, such as the Uniform Enforcement of Foreign Judgments Act, Uniform Interstate Depositions and Discovery Act, Uniform Interstate Family Support Act, and Uniform Child Custody Jurisdiction and Enforcement Act;

 (3) Acts without substantial interstate implications but conceived and drafted for one of the following purposes:

 (A) to fill emergent needs, such as the Revised Uniform Anatomical Gift Act, Uniform Environmental Covenants Act, Uniform Athlete Agents Act, Uniform Mediation Act, and Revised Uniform Arbitration Act;

-(C) to codify the common law, such as the Uniform Trust Code, Uniform Probate Code, Uniform Principal and Income Act, and Uniform Conservation Easement Act.
+(C) to codify the common law, such as the Uniform Trust Code, Uniform Probate Code, Uniform Principal and Income Act, and Uniform Conservation Easement Act; or

 (1) entirely novel and with regard to which neither legislative nor administrative experience is available;

 (2) controversial because of disparities in social, economic, or political policies or philosophies among the states; and

 (3) of purely state or local concern and without substantial interstate implications unless conceived and drafted to fill emergent needs or to modernize antiquated concepts.

 (g) As a general rule, the ULC should consider past experience in determining whether to draft an act and the following factors affect whether an act will be enacted in a substantial number of states:

 (1) Whether there is a proponent other than the ULC that supports drafting and enactment and that may be committed to achieving enactment;